Monthly Planner

 In addition to the pure spreading of tasks across the monthly planner, you will also document your top priorities for the month and link them to their respective goals or life areas.

-The clarity and organization such a detailed overview provides will take a lot of anxiety about the unknown out of the equation.
+The clarity and organization of such a detailed overview will take a lot of anxiety about the unknown out of the equation.
 It will allow you to focus on your top priorities and, month after month, get closer and closer to your annual goals.

 Create Your First Monthly Plan